 Members of KB can be seen regularly playing with a wide range of professional outfits and currently hold jobs in the Royal Philharmonic Orchestra, BBC Scottish Symphony Orchestra, Band of the RAF Regiment and New European Ensemble Den Haag.

 KB consists of a team of the finest Brass educators in the UK holding teaching roles at Bradfield College, Charterhouse School, Winchester College and The National Children’s Orchestra of GB to name a few.
 With a strong enthusiasm for outreach work, the group have performed numerous workshops and education concerts.
-Highlights include: Charterhouse School, The Royal Borough of Kensington and Chelsea Children’s Choice event, Aldro Preparatory School in Surrey, The Marist Schools in Ascot, Colville Primary in Notting Hill and Skipton Music Society’s annual primary concert.
+Highlights include: Charterhouse School, The Royal Borough of Kensington and Chelsea Children’s Choice event, Aldro Preparatory School in Surrey, The Marist Schools in Ascot, Colville Primary in Notting Hill, Roman River Festival Essex brass band community projects and Skipton Music Society’s annual primary concert.